YashPardeshix/theme-toggle-react/README.md

-# 📝 Random Quote Generator (React)
+# 🌗 Light/Dark Mode Toggle App (React)

-This is a simple React app that displays a random inspirational quote every time you click the "Get Quote" button.
+This is a simple React app that lets users switch between Light and Dark mode themes with a smooth UI toggle and emoji indicators (🌞 / 🌙).

 ---

 ## 🚀 Features

-- 🎲 Random quote display from a local quote list
+- 🌕 Toggle between light and dark themes
-- 🎯 React functional components with `useState` and `useEffect`
+- 💡 React functional components with `useState`
-- ✨ Clean and simple UI
+- ✨ Smooth transitions with CSS
+- 😎 Emoji icons to indicate the current mode

 ---